hamza-Algohary/gameoflife/README.md

 1. Learn the API you are going to use.
 2. Understand the program description and requirments.
-3. Think about how you going to make the program using provided API.
+3. Think about how you are going to make the program using provided API.
 4. Read through the **To Do list** and complete each task one by one.
 5. When you meet a problem try thinking about it before viewing the answer
 6. Do the assignment at the end of each project.